rjp0029/EPPI_ddG/README.md

-# EPPI_ddg
+# EPPI_ddG
 Pedicting $$\Delta\Delta G$$ with EPPI features.
-EPPI_ddg has a Pearson correlation coefficient of 0.72 with experimental $$\Delta\Delta G$$ values on a blind validation set.
+EPPI_ddG has a Pearson correlation coefficient of 0.72 with experimental $$\Delta\Delta G$$ values on a blind validation set.

 # Dependencies
 ## Rosetta
-EPPI_ddg requires Rosetta.
+EPPI_ddG requires Rosetta.
 To obtain Rosetta, navigate to https://github.com/RosettaCommons/rosetta and follow the instructions to download and compile.
 Namely, you will need to clone the repository:
 ```
 cd /PATH/TO/ROSETTA/LOCATION/
 git clone https://github.com/RosettaCommons/rosetta